AlgoMystique/AlgoMystique/README.md

 -**Candid & Clear:** I value straightforward communication and collaborative teamwork to turn a visionary idea into a functional product.

--**Technical Rigor:** I am a constant learner, currently deep-diving into Data Structures & Algorithms (LeetCode) to ensure my code is optimized for global scale.
+-**Technical Rigor:** I am a constant learner, currently deep-diving into Data Structures & Algorithms to ensure my code is optimized for global scale.

 ## 🌱 Currently Learning